junxit/us-congress-bills-112/metadata.md

 - 2012-07-31 — Placed on the Union Calendar, Calendar No. 460.
 - 2012-07-31 — Reported by the Committee on Judiciary.
 H. Rept.
 112-639.
 - 2012-07-31 — Reported by the Committee on Judiciary.
 H. Rept.
 112-639.
+- 2012-08-01 — Considered as unfinished business. (consideration: CR H5619)
+- 2012-08-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-08-01 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR 7/31/2012 H5510-5511)
+- 2012-08-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR 7/31/2012 H5510-5511)